ministryofjustice/opg-file-service/README.md

 Run `make test` to execute the test suites and output code coverage for each package.

 #### End-to-end tests

-End-to-end tests are executed as part of the `make test` command.

 Generally they sit in `main_test.go`.
 The test suite will start up the file service in a go-routine to run tests against it, and therefore all ENV variables required for configuring the service have to be set prior to running the test suite.
 This is all automated with the `make test` command.